-Joining a club is a great way for people of all ages and backgrounds to get involved in your community.
-By offering a built-in social network of like-minded individuals who get together for the same cause or reason, clubs are an enjoyable way of doing what you love with others.
+Joining a club is a great way for people of all ages and backgrounds to get involved in their community.
+It offers a built-in social network of like-minded individuals who get together for the same cause or reason, providing an enjoyable way for you to do what you love with others.

 Use Jotform’s membership application templates to gather new club members online — for free!

 Even if your club meets in person, it’s important to have an online community where your members can thrive.
 Jonathan Zacharias, founder of GR0, a digital marketing and SEO agency, stresses the importance of knowing who your members are and what they want so you can create personalized content that responds to their goals, interests, and values.

 Whether it’s on a website, a Facebook group, or a WhatsApp group chat, create an environment where members want to be.
 “Personalized content gives prospective members a reason to browse your Facebook page, spend time on your website, and sign up for your email list,” says Zacharias.

 People must know about your club in order to join it.
 Membership marketing is vitally important to the success of your organization.
 Word of mouth is the most powerful way your existing members can drum up interest.